 Taking a step further, Fokaefs and Stroulia introduced WSDarwin, a change detection tool that extends VTracker.
 WSDarwin supports both W3C and RESTful services.
 The change detection process is based on automatically generated WADL specifications.
 In the case of a W3C service, the WADL specification is generated directly from the respective WSDL service specification.
-In the case of a RESTful service, the WADL specification is constructed from a given set of URLs of corresponding REST API requests.
+In the case of a RESTful service, the WADL specification is a complete directly from the respective WSDL service specification.
+In the case of a RESTful service, the WADL specification is a complete set of URLs of corresponding REST API requests.
 Hence, a basic requirement for the generation of a complete WADL specification is a complete set of URLs of corresponding REST API requests.
 Li et al also focused on changes that occur in subsequent releases of RESTful services.
 In this work, the changes are detected by inspecting REST API reference and migration guides.
 In their study, the authors observed operation/parameter additions and renamings, parameter and return type changes, some operation deletions that were basically due to the merging of two operations in one, and few operation splits.
 Espinha et al investigate the evolution of RESTful services from a different perspective.
 Specifically, the authors interviewed developers to identify problems, due to the evolution of the services that they used.
 The authors further found that different providers follow different practices and policies for changing services and essential features like versioning are sometimes neglected.